101+ small business ideas to start now

 5. Petsitter

 We are a nation of animal lovers but we also need to work and like to go on holiday.
 A pet sitter provides care and companionship to pets while their owners are away.
-In the UK, the pet care industry is worth an estimated £7 billion and is expected to grow due to increasing pet ownership.
+The UK’s pet care industry was worth £8.2 billion in 2023 and is expected to grow in the coming years due to increasing pet ownership.
 The entry requirements for this home business venture are minimal; it mainly requires a love of animals and experience handling them.

 See also: How to start a pet sitting business